 Access to the Kabyle Berbers of Algeria is limited.

 Gospel television and radio can have good effect in North Africa, not being restricted by national borders.

 "Bless the Lord, O my soul, and all that is within me, bless his holy name!"
 Psalm 103:1

 Pray that the Lord will raise up many from this people group who will worship Him with their whole hearts.

-Pray for the followers of Jesus among the Kabyle Berbers, that they will be faithful to fellowship together, and will grow in the nurture and admonition of the Lord.
-Pray they will live a life worthy of their calling in Christ.
+Pray for the followers of Jesus among the Kabyle Berbers, that they would be faithful to fellowship together, and would grow in the nurture and admonition of the Lord.
+Pray they would live a life worthy of their calling in Christ.
 Pray for laborers to have wisdom in applying the pattern Jesus gave in Matthew 10:7-14 and Luke 10:5-11, leading to blessing among Kabyle households.
-Pray they will have an increasing desire for the One who is "the Way, the Truth, and the Life."
-Pray the Spirit of Christ will satisfy this desire.
+Pray they would have an increasing desire for the One who is "the Way, the Truth, and the Life."
+Pray the Spirit of Christ would satisfy this desire.

 |People Name||Kabyle Berbers|

 |Online Audio NT||No|